TheDAALab/binlearn/docs/source/api/methods/equal_width_binning.rst

 * ✅ **Simple and intuitive** - Easy to understand and interpret
 * ✅ **Preserves distribution shape** - Maintains the original data distribution
 * ✅ **Consistent bin sizes** - All bins have the same width
+* ✅ **Fast computation** - Efficient O(n) time complexity
 * ❌ **Sensitive to outliers** - Extreme values can create many empty bins
 * ❌ **Uneven sample distribution** - Some bins may have very few samples

 Parameters
 ----------

-n_bins : int, default=5
+n_bins : int or list[int], default=5
-    Number of bins to create for each feature.
+    Number of bins to create.
+If int, same number of bins for all features.

-bin_range : tuple of (min, max), optional
+    If list, specifies bins per feature.

+bin_range : tuple[float, float] | None, default=None
-    Custom range for binning.
+    Custom range for binning as (min, max).
 If None, uses the data range.

 clip : bool, default=False
     Whether to clip out-of-range values to the nearest bin edge.

+columns : list[str | int] | None, default=None
+    Specific columns to bin.
+If None, bins all columns.

+guidance_columns : list[str | int] | None, default=None
+    Columns to exclude from binning (used as guidance only).

-preserve_dataframe : bool, optional
+preserve_dataframe : bool | None, default=None
     Whether to preserve the input DataFrame format.
 If None, auto-detects.

-fit_jointly : bool, default=True
-    Whether to use the same binning parameters across all features.

 Attributes
 ----------

-_bin_edges : dict
+bin_edges_ : dict[str | int, np.ndarray]
     Fitted bin edges for each column after calling fit().

+n_bins_ : dict[str | int, int]
+    Actual number of bins created for each column.

+fitted_ : bool
+    Whether the transformer has been fitted to data.

 Examples
 --------